Python Variables

 How to find the data type of a variable?

-To find the data type of a variable, use type() built-in function.
+To find the data type of a variable, use type() built-in function of Python.

 first_name = "Danny"